Rākei-hikuroa: Murder of Tarakiuta and Tarakitai

-Rākei-hikuroa had five sons, but greatly favoured his youngest, Tūpurupuru, whose excellence and physical prowess led him to say “Let Tūpurupuru be the star in the heavens” and he sought to make Tūpurupuru the upoko ariki (paramount chief) of Ngāti Kuhungunu.
+Rākei-hikuroa had five sons, but greatly favoured Tūpurupuru.
+His excellence and physical prowess led him to say “Let Tūpurupuru be the star in the heavens” and he sought to make Tūpurupuru the upoko ariki (paramount chief) of Ngāti Kuhungunu.
 However, Kahutapere, who was Rākei-hikuroa’s cousin and the husband of Rākei-hikuroa's sister, Rongomai-tara, who was based at Whiorau Pā on Maungapuremu hill (near modern Ormond), wanted a share of the power for his twin sons, Tarakiuta and Tarakitai.
 Rākei-hikuroa saw this as a threat.

 When a gift of huahua (preserved birds) was made to the twins and no similar gift was made to Tūpurupuru, Rākei-hikuroa considered it an insult.
+According to J. H. Mitchell, Tūpurupuru went to Whiorau to kill the twins.
+The twins were experts at ta-potaka (spinning tops), so Tūpurupuru challenged them to a contest with his own spinning top, Whero-rua, sending their tops into a kumara pit, and then killed them from behind with his taiaha spear.
+In another version, he killed them by collapsing a roof on the twins.
+Then, he went home and began making manuku tokotoko spears to use against Kahutapere's men when they came seeking revenge.

-According to John Te Herekiekie Grace, he sent his agent, a man named Tangihahi to Whiorau to kill the twins.
-The twins were experts at ta-potaka (spinning tops), so Tangihahi persuaded them to demonstrate their skills on the clifftop at Whiorau and then pushed them over the edge.
+According to John Te Herekiekie Grace and Patrick Parsons, Rākei-hikuroa orchestrated the murder, sending his agent, a man named Tangihahi, to Whiorau to kill the twins.
+Tangihahi persuaded the twins to demonstrate their skills with their spinning tops on the clifftop at Whiorau and then pushed them over the edge.
 The bodies were taken back to Rākei-hikuroa’s village, cooked, and served up to Tūpurupuru, who was told that it was the meat from a kurī (Māori dog).

-According to Wirihana Te Waitohioterangi, it was Tūpurupuru himself who killed the twins, by challenging them to a contest with his own spinning top, Whero-rua, sending their tops into a kumara pit and then killing them from behind with his taiaha spear.
-In another version, he killed them by collapsing a roof on the twins.

-The twins’ mother, Rongomai-tara, went to Rākei-hikuroa and asked what had happened to her children.
-At first he disavowed any knowledge, but later a tohunga divined their location by making two kites, representing the twins, which flew up and hovered over Rākei-hikuroa’s village at Pukepoto.
-He sent his own kite up to bring them down, revealing his responsibility for the murder.
+The twins’ mother, Rongomai-tara went to her brother Rākei-hikuroa and asked him what had happened to her children.
+At first he disavowed any knowledge, but later a tohunga divined their location by making two kites, representing the twins, which flew up and hovered over Pukepoto.
+In one version, Rākei-hikuroa sent his own kite up to bring them down, revealing his responsibility for the murder.
 In commemoration of this event, the two twins, Tarakiuta and Tarakitai, are depicted on a kite in Te Mana o Turanga wharenui of Whakato Marae at Manutuke.